xpdota/event-trigger/README.md

 There's no launcher or proper packaging yet, so your best bet at actually *running* it is to just install IntelliJ, let it install a JDK for you (at least version 11), and run `xivsupport/src/main/java/gg/xp/sys/XivMain.java`.

 Once you've done all that it should 'just work™'.
-Try `/e tts` for a TTS test, or `/e delaystart` for a demonstration of how to have a delayed callout (for dot/CD timers and such).
+Try `/e c:tts` for a TTS test, or `/e c:delaystart` for a demonstration of how to have a delayed callout (for dot/CD timers and such).
+All echo commands are invoked using `/e c:command`.